jonase/eastwood/README.next.md

 linter, but have several unused arguments that are acceptable to you, consider prepending an underscore to their names to silence the warnings.

+### `:unused-namespaces`

+#### A namespace you use/require could be removed

+This linter is disabled by default, because it can be fairly noisy.
+You must explicitly enable it if you wish to see these warnings.

+Warn if a namespace is given in an `ns` form after `:use` or `:require`, but no Vars within the namespace are ever mentioned within the namespace.
+Thus the namespace could be eliminated.

 ### `:unlimited-use`